Los Angeles – Las Vegas – Death Valley – Mammoth Lakes – Yosemite – San Francisco – Hawaii

 Day 4 — A morning in the city before an afternoon transfer to the airport and our flight to Las Vegas.

-Day 5 – A day-trip flight over the Grand Canyon (optional).
-In the evening the ‘O’ show by Cirque du Soleil (optional).
+Day 5 — A day-trip flight over the Grand Canyon (optional).
+Evening performance at the Bellagio Hotel (optional).

 Day 6 – Depart Las Vegas and drive towards Mammoth Lakes.
 On the way a visit to Death Valley.
 In the evening accommodation is a hotel in Mammoth Lakes.